Skip to Content

 What Do I Do Next?

 If you or someone you know has been affected by abdominal mesh, you may be eligible to file a lawsuit and claim compensation.
 At Coxwell & Associates, PLLC, we have a team of experienced personal injury lawyers who are here to help.
 We are helping patients who have suffered from hernia mesh.
-We offer free case consultations – it doesn’t cost you anything to find out whether you can file a lawsuit.
+We offer case consultations – it doesn’t cost you anything to find out whether you can file a lawsuit.

 Disclaimer: This blog is intended as general information purposes only, and is not a substitute for legal advice.
 Anyone with a legal problem should consult a lawyer immediately.